Graph-Based Deterministic Polynomial Framwork for NP Problems: Feasible Graph

-Now, we show that \cref{alg:feasible_graph} constructs the correct feasible graph by proving that the component removed from the original graph is the maximal step-extended component with respect to the given final edges and initial vertices. \begin{lemma}[Correctness of Feasible Construction Algorithm] Let $G$ be a subgraph of the footmarks of a set of walks $\mathcal{W}$, and let $E_f$ be the set of final edges of those walks, and $V_0$ be the set of all initial nodes of the walks.
-Let $H$ be the graph constructed by \cref{alg:feasible_graph}.
-Let $E_O$ be the set of step-pendent edges in $G \setminus (E_f \cup E_s)$, where $E_s$ is the set of all edges incident to $V_0$.
-Then, $H$ is a feasible graph with respect to $E_f$ and $V_0$.
-In other words, $H$ contains an edge $e$ if and only if $e$ does not belong to the \textbf{maximal step-extended component} stemming from $E_O$. \begin{proof} Let $C = G - H$ denote the set of edges removed by \cref{alg:feasible_graph}.
+\begin{lemma}[Correctness of Feasible Graph Construction Algorithm] Let $G$ be a computation graph with a set of initial vertices $V_0$, and $E_f$ the set of designated final edges.
+Let $H$ be the graph constructed by \cref{alg:feasible_graph} with respect to $E_f$, and let $G_f = \mathsf{Feasible}(G)$ be the feasible graph as defined in \cref{def:feasible_graph}.
+Then, $H = G_f$.
+Specifically, an edge $e \in E(G)$ is contained in $H$ if and only if it does not belong to the maximal step-extended component $\mathsf{MSEC}_G(E_R)$, where $E_R$ is the set of all $E_f$-step-pendant edges of $G$. \end{lemma} \begin{proof} Let $C_{\text{removed}} = E(G) \setminus E(H)$ denote the set of edges removed by \cref{alg:feasible_graph}.

-By \cref{lem:only_step_extended_component_removed}, only edges belonging to step-extended components rooted at step-pendant edges in $E_O$ can be removed.
-Therefore, $C$ consists of step-extended components.
+First, by \cref{sublem:correctness_cover_edges}, the set of cover edges $\widehat{C}$ is correctly identified.
+Based on this, \cref{cor:removed_is_step_extended} ensures that $C_{\text{removed}}$ constitutes a step-extended component rooted at the base edges $E_R$.
+By definition, $E_R$ consists of all edges that are $E_f$-step-pendant in $G$.